VoltDB/voltdb/examples/geospatial/README.md

 On another thread, we simulate users accessing a browser or social media on their device.
 When this happens, the device makes a request to the database for an ad.
-The stored procedure invoked here is `GetHighestBidForLocation`, which invokes this SQL statment:
+The stored procedure invoked here is `GetHighestBidForLocation`, which invokes this SQL statement:

 ```SQL
     select id, advertiser_id, bid_amount